 Slip Yoke Eliminator Installation Purpose and Benefits

-Purposes of Slip Yoke Eliminator Installation Jeeps with large lift kits may experience issues with both short driveshafts and extreme angles if they are installed without changing the driveshaft.
-But installing the SYE converts the slip yoke to a fixed mounting yoke or flange, which allows you to properly run a double cardan driveshaft, also known as CV driveshaft.
-This moves the upper joint of the drive shaft closer to the rear output bearing which in turn allows for a greater driveshaft length thus reducing driveshaft angles.
+Purposes of Slip Yoke Eliminator Installation Jeeps with large lift kits may experience issues with short driveshafts and extreme angles if they're installed without changing the driveshaft.
+But installing the SYE converts the slip yoke to a fixed mounting yoke or flange, allowing you to properly run a double cardan driveshaft, also known as CV driveshaft.
+This moves the upper joint of the drive shaft closer to the rear output bearing, which allows for a greater driveshaft length, thus reducing driveshaft angles.

-SYE vs. Transfer Case Drop In certain cases where you're lifting a Jeep within a certain range, a transfer case drop – this is sometimes possible for lifts between one and two inches.
-However, any lift of greater than two inches typically requires an SYE and CV driveshaft installation, which will limit vibrations and won’t come with any of the issues often present in transfer case drops.
-A transfer case drop is meant to be a quick and easy way to reduce the driveshaft problems created by a lifted Jeep.
-It is, however, a corner-cutting solution that does not fix the problem the same way an SYE does.
+SYE vs. Transfer Case Drop In certain cases where you're lifting a Jeep within a certain range, a transfer case drop may suffice, especially for lifts between one and two inches.
+However, any lift greater than two inches typically requires an SYE and CV driveshaft installation to limit vibrations and eliminate the problems often present in transfer case drops.
+While transfer case drops offer a quick and easy solution, they do not fix the problem the same way an SYE does.

-The last piece of the slip yoke eliminator and CV driveshaft puzzle is proper pinion angle adjustment.
-For everything to work perfectly, the rear pinion needs to be adjusted so that it points up towards the transfer case, nearly in-line with the slope of the drive shaft.
+The final piece of the slip yoke eliminator and CV driveshaft puzzle is proper pinion angle adjustment.
+For everything to work correctly, the rear pinion should point up towards the transfer case, almost in line with the slope of the driveshaft.
 This is normally achieved by installing axle shims for leaf spring vehicles or adjusting your upper control arms for coil spring vehicles.
-This is normally achieved by installing axle shims (for leaf spring vehicles) or by adjusting your upper control arms (for coil spring vehicles).For more on the purpose of slip yoke eliminators in many Jeeps, or to learn about any of our 4x4 driveshaft services, speak to the staff at Tom Wood’s Custom Drive Shafts today.
+This is normally achieved by installing axle shims (for leaf spring vehicles) or by adjusting your upper control arms (for coil spring vehicles).To learn more about the purpose of slip yoke eliminators in Jeeps or any of our 4x4 driveshaft services, speak to the staff at Tom Wood’s Custom Drive Shafts today.
 We also offer a wide selection of SYE kits at https://4xshaft.com/collections/slip-yoke-eliminators.